FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-event.md

     "events": [
         {
             "event": "$pageview",
-            "payload": "{ page }",
+            "payload": "{ page, query }",
-            "description": "Sent whenever a user <i>views</i> a given page on the Dashboard" },
+            "description": "Sent whenever a user <i>views</i> a given page on the Dashboard.
+Details the Dashboard-defined Page and any query parameters found in the URL."
+        },
         {
             "event": "$pageleave",